'Guernica' no, but Sixena yes?: the contradictions of the Spanish government

 More requests, all of them denied

-After the one at the Guggenheim Bilbao, more requests arrived from different museums around the world, and all were denied: MoMA of New York (2000), Royal Ontario Museum (2006), Basque Government, for an exhibition on the painting at the Guggenheim Bilbao (2007), Fuji Group (2009), and Gwangju Museum of Art (South Korea) (2012).
+After the one at the Guggenheim in Bilbao, more requests arrived from different museums around the world, and all were denied: MoMA of New York (2000), Royal Ontario Museum (2006), Basque Government, for an exhibition on the painting at the Guggenheim in Bilbao (2007), Fuji Group (2009), and Gwangju Museum of Art (South Korea) (2012).

 Photos, yes

-Shortly after taking over the direction of the Reina Sofía Museum, in September 2023 Manuel Segade lifted the ban on taking photos of the Guernica.
+Shortly after taking over as director of the Reina Sofía Museum, in September 2023 Manuel Segade lifted the ban on taking photos of the Guernica.
 Nevertheless, selfie sticks, tripods, and flash are not allowed.
 With this measure, Segade wants to improve the experience of viewing the painting and allow everyone to have a photo, "as happens with any other cultural phenomenon".
 The ban was put in place to protect the painting when it arrived at the museum in 1992.
 It has been possible to remove it because current technology does not harm the painting.